BradleyCulley/bradleyculley.github.io/_posts/2024-broken-03-24-the-academia-problem.md

 email thread with Ben Brooks in which I discuss these things:  https://mail.google.com/mail/u/0/#search/physics+job+ben+brooks/FMfcgxmQJRTMbgRDxbqClXLXHJKFSsfk

 Part of the academia problem is a perspective of a certain kind of stasis.

-The stone buildings, the titles, the years-long slow walk to tenure with it's shibbolethic rituals and political power games.
+The stone buildings, the titles, the slow walk to tenure with it's shibbolethic rituals and political power games.

-The hierarchies, the academic calendar - each year structured the same as the last, the majors, the courses (basic calculus has been the same material for hundreds of years), the grade levels (e.g kindergarten through 12th grade) then the year levels (freshman, sophomore..."L1" for first-year law student).
+The hierarchies, the academic calendar - each year structured the same as the last, the majors, the courses (basic calculus has been the same material for hundreds of years), the grade levels (e.g kindergarten through 12th grade) then the year levels (freshman, sophomore; "L1" for first-year law student).

 This was particularly true pre-computers, and even moreso pre-AI.